capoony/Tityra_hDNA_analysis/README.md

 1. **Kraken2 Taxonomic Classification**
    - Both paired and merged reads are classified using Kraken2 against a comprehensive database.
    - Outputs: Classification reports for paired and merged reads, and a summary CSV.
-   - Interpretation: The summary CSV provides an overview of the taxonomic composition of the sample.
+   - Interpretation: The summary CSV provides an overview of the taxonomic composition of the sample focusing on plants, prokaryotes or human contaminants.
 We find that only 23% of the reads were classified in the Kraken database.
 Out of those app.
 8% were classified as human, which is likely due to contamination during the DNA extraction or sequencing process and consistent with the previous result.
 Only a small fraction of the remaining reads were classified as bacterial.

    ![Kraken2 Summary](results/kraken2/kraken_summary.csv)

 2. **Sequencing Depth Analysis**
    - After reads are aligned to the reference genome of the closest available relative [*Pachyramphus minor*](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=369605), sequencing coverage is calculated across all contigs to assess the read depth and breadth of coverage.
    - Outputs: Coverage statistics table and depth visualization plot.
-   - Interpretation: The coverage plot shows the mean sequencing depth for the 1000 longest contigs, ranked by umber of covered bases.
+   - Interpretation: The coverage plot shows the mean sequencing depth for the 1000 longest contigs, ranked by number of covered bases.
 The red dashed line indicates the median depth across these contigs.
-This analysis shows that most of the contigs have low but relatively uniform coverage.
+This analysis shows that most of the contigs have low but relatively uniform meadian read depths of app.
+0.6x.
    ![Sequencing Depth Plot](results/minimap2/Tityra_leucura.coverage_plot.png)

    See also the coverage statistics table [`results/minimap2/Tityra_leucura.coverage.txt`](results/minimap2/Tityra_leucura.coverage.txt`) for detailed coverage metrics per contig.